salesforce/apollo/README.md

 ide, build/test from the command line and _then_ reimport things.
 Don't ask for trouble, I always say.

 After you do this, you shouldn't have any issue *if* your IDE Maven integration knows about and takes care of using the build-helper plugin to manage compilation directories for the module in the IDE.
-However....
+However…

 Myself, I find that I have to first select the top level Apollo.app module, and then **Menu -> Run As -> Maven generate sources** (or the equivalent in your IDE).
 This *should* generate all the sources required for every submodule, so...

-Feel free to generate issues and such and I will look into it as I do want this to be flawless and a good experience.
-I know that's impossible, but it undoubtedly can be made better, and PRs are of course a thing.
+Feel free to generate issues and such, and I will look into it as I do want this to be flawless and a good experience.
+I know that's impossible, but it undoubtedly can be made better, and PRs are, of course, a thing.

 Note that also, for inexplicable reasons, Eclipse Maven will determine it needs to invalidate the _grpc_ generated code and will thus need to be regenerated.
-I'm trying to figure out the heck is going on, but when this happens please simply regenerate by selecting the _grpc_ module and performing: Menu -> Run As -> Maven generate sources (or the equivalent in your IDE).
+I'm trying to figure out the heck is going on, but when this happens, please simply regenerate by selecting the _grpc_ module and performing: Menu -> Run As -> Maven generate sources (or the equivalent in your IDE).

 ## Metrics

-Apollo uses Dropwizard Metrics and these are available for Fireflies, Reliable Broadcast, Ethereal and CHOAM.
+Apollo uses Dropwizard Metrics, and these are available for Fireflies, Reliable Broadcast, Ethereal and CHOAM.

 ## Testing